Conontron/VartaStorageServer/README.md

 - Fetches and displays data from Varta Storage devices
 - Uses Modbus protocol for communication
-- Built with Flask for a lightweight web interface
+- Built with Flask for a lightweight web interface that displays data in json format

 ## Requirements